 Talk to your doctor about the options in your area.

-For various reasons, not everyone can donate through the Red Cross though.
+For various reasons, not everyone can donate through the Red Cross or do not have access to nearby donor centre.
 Other options for venesection include

 • Some GPs will perform venesections in their surgery